elixir-error-tracker/error-tracker/README.md

 ### Assets

-In ortder to participate in the development of this library, you may need to know how to compile the assets needed to use the Web UI.
+In order to participate in the development of this library, you may need to know how to compile the assets needed to use the Web UI.

 To do so, you need to first make a clean build: